oqolarte/oblong/content/project/server.md

 Then:

-1. On your OpenBSD machine, list the needed firmware.
+1. On your OpenBSD machine, `fw_update` will determine the firmwares needed which are:
-`fw_update` will determine this (you must be root).
-In this laptop, the firmwares needed are `intel-firmware`, `athn-firmware`, and `inteldrm-firmware`.
+   - `intel-firmware`
+   - `athn-firmware`
+   - `inteldrm-firmware`.
-1. On the other device (the one connected to the internet), go to http://firmware.openbsd.org and select the version you are installing.
+1. On the other device (the one connected to the internet), I downloaded the firmwared files from http://firmware.openbsd.org.
-Download the firmware files in your list to a USB drive **formatted as FAT32**.
+However, the USB drive to which I would save these must be **formatted as FAT32**.
 (OpenBSD can't natively read ext4 or NTFS partitions.)
-    1. There are different ways you can format a USB drive to FAT32, depending on the platform you're doing the formatting on.
+    1. There are different ways to format a USB drive to FAT32, depending on the platform you're doing the formatting on.
-        If you're on a Debian-based system like I am, install the *dosfstools*.
+        In my Debian-like system, I installed `dosfstools`.
         ```shell
         sudo apt install dosfstools
         ```
-    1. Locate your USB drive by running this in terminal:
+    1. I plugged in and located the USB drive by running this in terminal:
         ```shell
         lsblk
         ```
         In my case, it's `/dev/sdc` .
-    1. Unmount the USB drive, because we can't format it when mounted:
+    1. Unmount the USB drive, because it can't be formatted when mounted:
         ```shell
         sudo umount /dev/sdc
         ```
-    1. Create a new partition table, which we will determine to be `msdos`.
+    1. I created a new partition table, which will be `msdos`.
         ```shell
         sudo parted /dev/sdc --script -- mklabel msdos
         ```
-    1. Specify that the whole drive must be of FAT32 file system, primary partition type:
+    1. I specified that the whole drive must be of FAT32 file system, primary partition type:
         ```shell
         sudo parted /dev/sdb --script -- mkpart primary fat32 1MiB 100%
         ```